enlightn/enlightn-docs/security/hsts-header-analyzer.md

 ## Skip Condition

-This analyzer is skipped if your app is not HTTPS only (verified by the `session.secure` configuration option).
+This analyzer is skipped if your app is not HTTPS only (verified by the APP URL or the `session.secure` configuration option).

 ## References